 Making smart decisions with money is difficult when we don’t have a plan, especially when it comes to buying food.
 Grocery stores, wholesale clubs, and online stores are always trying to influence you into spending more – and if your plan is lacking, they will win.

 Planning will take up more of your time and energy at first as you get your keto diet right, but it will be more than worth it in the long run.
-A proper diet and budgeting plan may be the one thing keeping your health, weight loss results, and bank account from trending in the right direction.
+A proper diet and budgeting plan may be the one thing keeping your health, weight loss results, and bank account from trending in the wrong direction.

 It is important to note, however, that the same keto budgeting plan won’t work for everyone.
 This is why we broke down this article by strategies and by food groups to help you decrease your expenses from every angle.